Updates (October 2025 to December 2025)

 Blocked Traffic (Red Line) — The number of requests that were explicitly blocked by bot protection rules.

-Detection Time (Orange dots) – Highlights when the bot activity was detected.
+Detection Time (Orange Dots) — This highlights when the bot activity was detected.

 Hovering over any data point in the graph reveals a breakdown of request volume at that timestamp, providing insights into traffic surges and detection accuracy.
-This timeline helps security teams correlate bot activity trends, understand when attacks peaked, and assess whether mitigation efforts were effective.
+This timeline enables security teams to correlate bot activity trends, identify when attacks occurred, and evaluate the effectiveness of mitigation efforts.

 Backtesting Tab